GoosiferIO/ZooBerry-Docs/docs/zt1/Reference/scenery_files.md

 # Scenery Documentation

-Scenery includes buildings, foliage, rocks, terrain, toys, zoos, and other zoo utilities.
+This page assumes the game directory definition of what a 'scenery' item entails.
+Under the 'scenery' folder under the game's assets, it includes buildings, foliage, rocks, terrain, toys, zoos, and other zoo utilities.

-Usually found inside an entity's `.ucb` or `.ai` file, the following tables describe attributes that can  be given to the entities mentioned.
+The main configuration for these files are in `.ucb` or `.ai` format, but they are really `.INI` files.
+The following tables describe attributes that can  be given to the entities mentioned.
 Example files can be found in a respective `/scenery` directory.

 ## `[Icon]`